 3.4.1.
 Vehicles of categories X and Y shall be tested using the ADS testing mode as set out in paragraph 2.4.2.7. of Annex B6 to UN Regulation No. 154, but extended to enable the correct execution of the tests, where necessary.

 3.4.2.
-If the vehicle is equipped with an ADS testing mode, it shall be engaged for all tests on the chassis dynamometer."
+If the vehicle is equipped with an ADS testing mode, it shall be engaged for all tests on the chassis dynamometer where an ADS feature is active."

 Annex 8, insert new paragraph 3.6. and sub-paragraphs, to read: